 In regard to the passage proclaiming the Good News, the time which Jesus tells has come is that for publicly teaching that God and the essential Man are not two separate and distinct entities but share a single identity which must be discovered and acknowledged.
 The time for knowing that the Being of the world is not plural, is not a duality, has indeed come for knowers of the Gospel.
 It came twenty centuries ago and has held true to this day for all those who are and have been alive to the knowledge.
 The time has come.
 God and man’s essence are one, and this is the paramount knowledge taught by the Gospel, the knowledge that opens the gates of the soul to the transformations of redemption. (pag.773)

-As stated in the introduction, we felt that this book, Man, Temple of the Living God, a hidden exegesis of Christ´s religion based on the Gospel of Thomas must be published in English and have long been working on a translation.
-The book is now available in Amazon in two volumes.
+As stated in the introduction, we felt that this book, Man, Temple of the Living God, a hidden exegesis of Christ´s religion based on the Gospel of Thomas must be published in English and have prepared a translation from the original Spanish.
+The book is now available in Google Books and below: